marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 Post your questions on the `Canvas discussion board` where either myself or your fellow students can help.
 I may not reply immediately as advice from fellow students can often be the most illuminating.

-## Canvas Discussion Board
+## Discussion Board

+See Canvas for a link to the discussion board.

-:bangbang: Every time you interact with the Canvas discussion board in a meaningful way (this includes both asking and answering questions), you will receive `one point of extra credit`.
+:bangbang: Every time you interact with the discussion board in a meaningful way, you will receive `one point of extra credit`.
+Myself and the TA will decide what constitutes 'meaningful'.
+I realize this is subjective, but in general it includes asking a question, answering a question, or contributing addtional information or resources relevant to the course.
+Also, do not purposely attempt to break up your responses into many tiny chunks.
+All responses regarding a particular topic will together be considered as a single interaction.
+This extra credit will be tabulated weekly and points added within Canvas.

-## Academic Integrity

-It is perfectly fine to work with your fellow students or anyone else on the homework assignments.
-If you do so, please include a note on your assignment indicating with whom you collaborated (see Homework Collaboration below).
-Any academic dishonesty such as copying a fellow students assignment without collaborating in its completion will be severly punished as outlined by the University. **Most importantly, the ability to solve problems such as those in the homeworks is exactly the skillset you are here to obtain.** By not practicing these skills, you are primarily hurting yourself.

-## Inclusion

-Along with the entire Department of Neuroscience, this course embraces a notion of an intellectual community enriched and enhanced by diversity along a number of dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class, ability level, and religion.
-We are especially committed to fostering an environment where you feel heard and respected in your courses.

 ## Policies